JuliaDocs/Documenter.jl/docs/src/man/guide.md

 Now add an `index.md` file to the `src/` directory.

 !!! note
-    If you use Documenter's default html format the name `index.md` is mandatory.
+    If you use Documenter's default HTML output the name `index.md` is mandatory.
     This file will be the main page of the rendered html documentation.

 Leave the newly added file empty and then run the following command from the `docs/` directory